- Flight Training

 Below are a list of frequently asked questions.
 If your question isn't answered here, please feel free to contact us.

-We are fortunate to maintain a core of experienced management and pilots which is rare in this industry.
+We are fortunate to maintain a core of experienced management personnel which is rare in this industry.
 That experience allows us to guide our students toward maximum employability.
-Instead of focusing on the marketing strategies that have come and gone over the years (turbine transitions, "high altitude training", simulators, etc.), Quantum remains steadfastly committed to promoting the fundamentals of developing professional and employable pilots.
+Quantum remains steadfastly committed to promoting the fundamentals of developing professional and employable pilots.

 Finally, Quantum attempts to help students manage the high cost of flight training by always keeping the students best interest in mind.
-Not only does Quantum maintain highly competitive hourly rates with no hidden costs, but we also encourage students to select the aircraft or training program that is going to maximize education while minimizing waste.
-Although we do offer the incidentals such as turbine and R44 transitions, mountain training, Class Bravo flying, etc, in most cases, you will find it to be more economical without diminishing the quality of your education, to stick with the basics.
+Not only does Quantum maintain highly competitive and transparent hourly rates with no hidden costs, but we also encourage students to select the aircraft or training program that is going to maximize education while minimizing waste.
+Although we do offer additional specialty training such as turbine transition courses, high altitude training, NVG courses, and mountain training courses, in most cases, students will not need to pay for these additional and costly programs to become employable.

 To be eligible for a pilot certificate, you must be able to read, write, speak and understand the English language.
-To be eligible for a Student Pilot Certificate, which allows you to solo, you must be at least 16.
-To be eligible for a Private Pilot Certificate, you must be at least 17.
-To be eligible for a Commercial Pilot Certificate, which allows you to be paid for flying, you must be at least 18.
-You must also be at least 18 to become a Certified Flight Instructor, or CFI.
-You must be at least 23 to be eligible for an Airline Transport Pilot Certificate.
+To be eligible for a Student Pilot Certificate, which allows you to solo, you must be at least 16 years old.
+To be eligible for a Private Pilot Certificate, you must be at least 17 years old.
+To be eligible for a Commercial Pilot Certificate, which allows you to be paid for flying, you must be at least 18 years old.
+You must also be at least 18 to become a Certified Flight Instructor (CFI).
+You must be at least 23 years old to be eligible for an Airline Transport Pilot Certificate.

 You must also hold a Federal Aviation Administration medical certificate, which can be issued by any number of certified Aviation Medical Examiners (AMEs).
 You can find a local AME by visiting www.faa.gov/pilots/amelocator/.
-The AME will administer a short examination to assess your vision, hearing and general health, which usually costs around $80.
+The AME will administer a short examination to assess your vision, hearing and general health, which usually costs $120 - $150.
 If you intend to fly commercially, you should secure at least a Second-Class Medical Certificate.
 If you only seek a Private Pilot Certificate, a Third-Class Medical Certificate is adequate.

-Most people don’t have a problem passing their medical examinations.
-However, you should obtain a medical certificate before or as soon as possible after commencing your training, to be sure that you are indeed eligible for the rating you seek.
+Most people don’t have a problem passing their medical examination.
+However, you should obtain a medical as soon as possible before commencing your training, to be sure that you are indeed eligible for the rating you seek.
+And if you are using veteran’s benefits, it is required that you possess an FAA 2nd Class Medical Certificate prior to starting training.
 For more information on medical qualifications, see www.faa.gov/pilots/medical/.

 Not at all.
 Helicopters and airplanes fly using different principles and controls.
 Although the general aviation knowledge you acquire while flying airplanes may prove useful in your helicopter training, some fixed-wing habits actually make learning to fly helicopters more difficult.

-We use Robinson helicopters because they’re fast, cost-effective and extremely reliable — traits that have made Robinsons the most popular training helicopters in the world.
+We use Robinson helicopters because they’re fast, cost-effective and extremely reliable — traits that have made Robinson helicopters the most popular training helicopters in the world.
 Most professional pilots start their careers as flight instructors.
 By training in Robinson helicopters, our graduates are attractive to the largest number of potential employers.
 Because of their versatility and low operating costs, Robinsons are an extremely popular choice with private owners, too.
-Learn more about these outstanding helicopters at www.robinsonheli.com.
+Learn more about these outstanding helicopters at www.robinsonheli.com

-Because we are strongly loyal to our students, and want to help them get their start in the aviation industry, we encourage them to conduct as much of their training as possible in the R22.
+We are very loyal to our students and want to help them get their start in the aviation industry.
+We encourage them to conduct as much of their training as possible in the R22.
 A simple search of flight schools will show that the vast majority of flight training today occurs in the R22.
-Therefore, for maximum employability upon graduation, students should focus their training on becoming the very best R22 pilot they can be.
-Although flying other types of helicopters is a lot of fun and we do offer it, it will not help most students get that first job.
+For maximum employability upon graduation, students should focus their training on becoming the very best R22 pilot they can be.
+Although flying other types of helicopters is exciting and we do offer it, it will not help most students get their first job.

-Pilot schools can operate under two parts of the Federal Aviation Regulations: Part 141 and Part 61.
+Pilot schools can operate under two parts of the Federal Aviation Regulations (FARs): FAR Part 141 and FAR Part 61.
 Part 141 schools have more rigorous requirements for certification, staffing and federal oversight.